Help for Heroes supports report and apology for LGBT+ veterans

 “The first time I felt proud to be a veteran was when – thanks to Fighting With Pride – we were able to march as LGBT+ veterans at the Cenotaph in 2021.
 Having put my beret on for the first time in 40 years, I stood alongside fellow veterans.

-“The national anthem was played and I stood to attention.
+“The national anthem was played, and I stood to attention.
 It felt like all this shame, that I’d had for so many years, was washing away from me.
 It was like I could feel it leaving my body and I was filling with pride.
 It took me back to being that 19-year-old again.
+I loved being in the Army.
+I’d join up again tomorrow if I could.